Programs-as-data-2024-XXX/assignment-7/answer.md

 - CPar.fsy on line 18 and 126-127

 ### Exercise 8.4:
+prog1 is much faster than ex8.c, because it doesn't use any local variables, and only uses the top of the stack.
+Therefore it never needs to store or read from memory other than the top of the stack.

+In ex13.out we see that loops and conditionals really just interact as by jumping around the instructions with GOTOS or IF/IFN instructions.

 ### Exercise 8.5:
 The changes to exercise 8.5 are in CPar.fsy, Comp.fs, CLex.fsl and Absyn.fs